HaikuTeam/docs/using-haiku/sketch-and-image-assets.md

+---
+description: Haiku integrates with the tools you already love.
+Draw in Sketch, bring to life in Haiku.
+Let's start by covering how to get your Sketch design into Haiku.
+---

 # Sketch and Image Assets

 Haiku doesn't _yet_ provide its own drawing tools.
 Though we plan to add some in the future, this was an intentional decision.
 Designers told us resoundingly that they don't want _yet another drawing tool_, so we simply integrated with existing ones.
 Think of it this way:  **draw in Sketch, bring to life in Haiku.**